ClickHouse/clickhouse-fivetran-destination/README.md

 the original data type.
 NB: ClickHouse has [JSON](https://clickhouse.com/docs/en/sql-reference/data-types/json) data type, however, it's marked as experimental and not production ready, so we use [String](https://clickhouse.com/docs/en/sql-reference/data-types/string) instead.

-NB: every column except primary keys and Fivetran metadata columns will be created as `Nullable(T)`. `JSON` type columns, being non-nullable by design, will use an empty object `{}` to represent `NULL` values.
+NB: every column except primary keys and Fivetran metadata columns will be created as `Nullable(T)`.

 ## Destination table